Summer-the-coder/Manually_invoked_BSOD/README.md

 # Manually_invoked_BSOD

+This is a small, educational project made by me.

-**Disclaimer**: I am not responsible for any damage caused to your computer through the use of the code in this repository.
+**Disclaimer: I am not responsible for any damage caused to your computer through the use of the code in this repository.
+Do not use this against someone else's computer; doing such is a cybercrime.**

 ----